-The student's SWC Regional Office is responsible for ensuring that the Grade Form is submitted in a timely fashion and should follow up with the preceptor, when necessary, if the grade form has not been submitted to the SWC Regional Office for third- and fourth-year rotations both inside and outside of SWC.
+The student's SWC Regional office is responsible for ensuring that the Grade Form is submitted in a timely fashion and should follow-up with the preceptor, when necessary, if the grade form has not been submitted to the statewide campus office for third- and fourth-year rotations within SWC.
+The student is responsible for ensuring that the Grade Form is submitted in a timely fashion and should follow-up with the preceptor for third- and fourthyear rotations outside of SWC.